eth-protocol-fellows/protocol-studies/docs/wiki/CL/merkleization.md

 # Merkleization and Hash Tree Roots

 In Ethereum consensus mechanism, it's critical for all participating nodes to agree on the state of the system consistently and efficiently.
 The [Simple Serialize (SSZ)](/docs/wiki/CL/SSZ.md) framework facilitates this through Merkleization, a process that transforms serialized data into a Merkle tree structure.
-This wiki page delves into the intricacies of Merkleization and its importance in ensuring a shared state across nodes in a scalable and secure manner.
+This wiki page discusses the intricacies of Merkleization and its importance in ensuring a shared state across nodes in a scalable and secure manner.

 ## Terminology and Methods